Dockby/DeepFake_Detect_Hybrid_Cnn/README.md

 train.py              — training
 evaluate.py           — metrics + confusion matrix + ROC + grad-cam
-inference.py          — run on a single image or video create_sample_inputs.py  — makes test images if you don't have the dataset demo.py               — quick demo without needing to train anything kaggle_notebook.py    — everything in one file for running on Kaggle requirements.txt
+inference.py          — run on a single image or video requirements.txt
 ```